android/ndk/NDK-Release-Process.md

     * Note that these are not currently blocking, as we have not reached this state yet.
 Once clean, regressions will be considered blockers.

+### Non-issues

+* Bugs in experimental portions of the toolchain, such as compiler crashes that only occur when using an unfinished C++ standard version.
+No guarantees are made about the stability or availability of these features, and providing a fix risks destabilizing the rest of the toolchain.

 ## LTS Release

 These releases cater to users that prioritize stability over new features.